Seagate/cortx/doc/community-build/Building-CORTX-From-Source-for-SingleNode.md

        - 1 OS disk of 50GB
        - 2 data disks of 32GB each

+    **Note:** 4 partitions of +8GB from each data disks will be created as per script

 -   All Network Interface Cards (NICs) must have internet access.
 Attach your network adapters accordingly as per your environment to establish internet connectivity.
-For this deployment, the NICs are considered as eth33, eth34, and eth35.
+For this deployment, the NICs are considered as eth32, eth33, and eth34.
 -   The VM must have a valid hostname and accessible using ping operation.

 ### Recommendations: